Sweet ripe persimmons shine in this salad with crisp greens, prosciutto, cranberries, goat cheese and toasted pecans.

 Just a small amount of radicchio is a nice addition for both color (it complements the cranberries and lends a festive touch) and bitterness.

 Sprouts, microgreens or shoots could also be added.
+Grow your own sprouts with this easy tutorial!

 SERVING AT A HOLIDAY MEAL